AbrahamDillon/AbrahamDillon.github.io/musings/toward alignment.md

 The general alignment problem is not just about the hypothetical threat posed by artificial intelligence.
 It's at the heart of every ideological conflict and it's the reason Global Capitalism externalizes the cost of human suffering and ecological degredation.
 Whenever perverse incentives yield unwanted behavior in an intelligent system, whether it be addiction in the human brain or regulatory capture in a government, a poorly defined and/or implemented goal is likely to blame resulting in misalgnment.

 ## Definition
-What the problem is.
+Clarify all the important terms
 ## Criteria
 Provide "tests" for acessing success

 # Proposal

 # Discussion
 ## Results
-Evaluate the proposal against the defined criteria
+How does the proposal satisfy the criteria?
 ## Insights
+Discuss interesting consequences of the proposal beyond the initial motivation.
 ## Open Questions
+What are some points deliberately left unanswered and why?

 # Conclusion
+Intended for cursory digestion like most papers.